-Students enrolling at PIU who do not have another college entrance exam score will be required to take an English Language Assessment.
-On rare exceptions, this assessment may be waived at the discretion of the Vice President for Academics.
+Students enrolling at PIU who do not have passing college credit courses at another accredited college will be required to take PIU's English Language Placement Test On rare exceptions, this assessment may be waived at the discretion of the Vice President for Academics.
 Those assessed as "Not Ready for Academic Study" will be permitted to register for a two-semester college preparatory course of study and will be reassessed upon completion.
-Only students with B grades (or better) after the first semester of study, may take the placement test to advance to college credit courses.
+Only students with B grades (or better) after the first semester of study may take the placement test to advance to college credit courses.
 After the second semester of study, students with course grades of C (or better) in all courses may advance to college credit courses without retesting.
 Students are removed from College Preparatory Level status upon completion and assessment of "Ready for Academic Study."